 Do your due diligence before you make your reservations.
 It’ll save you a lot of grief later on.
-Many insurance policies won’t cover political unrest or general security problems that arise.
+Many travel insurance policies won’t cover political unrest or general security problems that arise.
 Airlines and hotels are generally unwilling to issue refunds if you decide to cancel a trip.

 Where can I get reliable safety information about my destination?

-The most recommended resource for travel safety is the State Department’s Bureau of Consular Affairs website.
+As I already mentioned, the most recommended resource for travel safety is the State Department’s Bureau of Consular Affairs website.
 It offers tips for travelers and warnings on potentially dangerous areas.
 The State Department travel site can be a good starting point if you’re trying to get an idea of whether your destination is safe.
 It classifies countries on a scale of 1 to 4, with 1 being safe and 4 dangerous.

 Get a second opinion

 The Canadian government, for example, issues direct warnings, such as “AVOID ALL TRAVEL.”
 This can be helpful when the wishy-washy wording on a State Department site leaves you a little confused.
 Other places to check include the British government and the Australian government sites.

 Typically, if three of these major advice sites agree on a place, you should probably heed their advice.
 Take it all with a large chunk of salt.
 As a baseline, a search of international government sites will reveal how “dangerous” they think your hometown or home state is.